werserk/telegram_group_stats/README.md

 # Telegram Group Stats

-This project provides a streamlined approach to extracting and analyzing information about Telegram groups using TDLib.
+This project provides a streamlined approach to extracting and analyzing information about Telegram groups using TDLib (c++ compiled library).

 It allows you to retrieve and analyze user membership data, find common groups between users, and run analytics through a convenient Streamlit interface.